valetobares11/EmergencyDispatcher/README.md

 ###Installation

 1. Download the project and unzip it.
-2. Change the plugin folder name to OnlineRoutingMapper.
+2. Change the plugin folder name to EmergencyDispatcher.
 3. Copy this folder to QGIS plugins folder (eg. /home/user/.local/share/QGIS/QGIS3/profiles/default/python/plugins/)